pythoninchemistry/ch12004/CH12004/lab_0/using_noteable.md

 We will look at using Jupyter Notebooks in more detail later.
 For now, notice at the top you have the text &ldquo;Untitled&rdquo;.
 This is a placeholder filename that has been assigned to this new Notebook you have just created.
 To rename your notebook, right click on `Untitled.ipynb` in the **File Browser** and click rename.

+**Do not delete the `.ipynb` extension when renaming your notebook - Noteable will break if you do!**

 ![](images/rename_notebook_dialogue.png)

 Rename your notebook to something more meaningful (e.g., &ldquo;Lab 0&rdquo;) by typing the new name and hitting Enter.